michelangelo-valderrama/understanding-astro-webook/src/content/chapters/ch1.md

 So, quick quiz: what is an Astro component?

-That’s easy: a file with the `.astro` ending.
+That’s easy—a file with the `.astro` ending.

 10 points to you!
 Well done.